-Microbrewed Adventures is a combination travel log - homebrew recipe book.
+Microbrewed Adventuress: A Lupulin Filled Journey to the Heart and Flavor of the World's Great Craft Beers is a combination travel log - homebrew recipe book.
 It covers the many beer related adventures that being the father of American homebrewing and the president of the AHA/BA has allowed Charlie Papazian to have over the years.
 Each of the stories has a corresponding recipe, many of which are clones or at least inspired by the interesting beers that he has gotten to sample all over the world.

 Content: Each chapter covers a beer trip, or the stories of a group of like-minded brewers.
 Roughly the first half of the book covers America, while the second half explores the rest of the world.